ToshioCP/Gobject-tutorial/src/sec3.src.md

 tdouble1/tdouble.h
 @@@

-- The contents of header files are public, i.e. it is open to any files.
+- Header files are public, i.e. it is open to any files.
 Header files include macros, which gives type information, cast and type check, and public functions.
-- 1,2,18: These directives prevent the compiler from reading the header file two times or more.
+- 1: The directive `#pragma once` prevent the compiler from reading the header file two times or more.
-If your compiler supprts `#pragma once` directive, you can use it instead.
 It is not officially defined but is supported widely in many compilers.
-- 6,7: `T_TYPE_DOUBLE` is public.
+- 5-6: `T_TYPE_DOUBLE` is public.
-`G_DECLARE_FINAL_TYPE` is also expanded to public definitions.
+`G_DECLARE_FINAL_TYPE` is expanded to public definitions.
-- 9-13: Function declarations.
+- 8-12: Public function declarations.
 They are getter and setter of the value of the object.
+They are called "instance methods", which are used in object-oriented languages.
-- 15-16: Object instantiation function.
+- 14-15: Object instantiation function.

 tdouble.c